ru5hikesh/ru5hikesh/readme.md

 - I'm an early riser, always driven and constantly learning in the tech world.

 - 👯 I’m looking to collaborate on open-source projects and innovative tech solutions.

+## freelancer👯:
+ full-stack developer specializing in the MERN stack with expertise in Node.js, Express, React.
+I build scalable backends ( I have a team for that ) , clean frontends, and ensure seamless integrations.
+ Whether you need authentication, optimized APIs, or a smooth frontend experience, I’ve got you covered.

+I charge based on your project requirements, so hit me up, and let's build something awesome together!"

-📫 How to reach me :  ru5hikeshkolge10@gmail.com
+📫 How to reach me for :  ru5hikeshkolge10@gmail.com
+or You can Ping me on X or linkedin